amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 09
+My final solution for part 02 is inspired by [this comment on Reddit](https://www.reddit.com/r/adventofcode/comments/1ha27bo/comment/m15wwre/).
+I was on the right track - parsing the input to memory blocks and comparing their sizes - but I got stuck in the complexity of actually moving them around.
+Because we only care about the final checksum, there is no need to move the memory blocks.
+Setting the index/position they would have had if they were moved is enough.
+We can then use sum of a divergent sequence to compute how each memory block contributes to the final checksum.

 ### Day 08
 One of my fastest solve times so far.
 My solution in O(n**2) time.
 The code is not as modular as I like, but it is simple to understand and works.